Georges Bossé: Second term

 Bossé was re-elected in the 1997 municipal election, defeating two independent candidates.
 On this occasion, the Parti d'action municipale fell to six seats in a reduced ten-member council; the other four seats were won by independents.

 Bossé's second term in office was marked by conflict with the city's blue-collar workers, represented by the Canadian Union of Public Employees (CUPE) Local 302.
 An acrimonious strike began on October 1, 1998, after the city attempted to reduce the number of municipal workers and introduce greater flexibility in job assignments.
 The labour dispute lasted for more than a year, during which time the city used its own management officials as strikebreakers.
 An agreement was finally reached to resolve the strike in February 2000.

 In January 1998, Bossé succeeded Westmount mayor Peter Trent as head of the Conference of Suburban Mayors (later renamed as the Union of Suburban Mayors).
 In this capacity, Bossé introduced a plan to reform the MUC by giving more responsibility to the office of general manager while reducing the power of the chair.
-A editorial in the Gazette noted that this plan would have had the effect of weakening the MUC's powers, an outcome that the suburban mayors desired.
+An editorial in the Gazette noted that this plan would have had the effect of weakening the MUC's powers, an outcome that the suburban mayors desired.
 The reforms were never approved, and the question became moot in light of subsequent events.
 In March 1998, Bossé was one of eleven MUC members to vote against Vera Danyluk's re-election as chair.